lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-11-07-Why-not-dependent.md

 ---
 layout: post
-title:  Why don't I use dependent types?
+title:  "\"Why don't you use dependent types?\""
 usemathjax: true
 tags: [memories, AUTOMATH, LCF, type theory, Martin-Löf type theory, NG de Bruijn]
 ---
-To be fair, nobody asks this question.
+To be fair, nobody asks me this exact question.
-But people have regularly asked why there are (in normal usage) no proof objects in Isabelle.
+But people have regularly asked why Isabelle dispenses with proof objects.
 The two questions are essentially the same, because proof objects are intrinsic to all the usual type theories.
-They are also a completely unnecessary and therefore a waste of space.
+They are also completely unnecessary and therefore a waste of space.
 As described in a [previous post]({% post_url 2022-01-05-LCF %}),
-type checking in the *programming language* (not the formalism) can ensure that only legitimate proof steps are executed.
+type checking in the *implementation language* (not in the logic) can ensure that only legitimate proof steps are executed.
-Robin Milner had this fundamental insight 50 years ago, giving us the LCF architecture.
+Robin Milner had this fundamental insight 50 years ago, giving us the LCF architecture with its proof kernel.
-But the best answer to the original question is,
+But the best answer to the original question is simply this:
 I did use dependent types, for years.

 ### My time with AUTOMATH